robtrizzo/ang-go-crud/README.md

 Build the dev project with `docker-compose -f docker-compose.dev.yml build`.
 Run it with `docker-compose -f docker-compose.dev.yml up`.

 Navigate to `http://localhost:4200` to view the client.
-Run `curl localhost:1323` to test the server.
+Run `curl localhost:1323` to healthcheck the server.

 ### Without Docker